isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 <details><summary><font color="#009427"><b>
 Q21.
 How will I receive the cash portion of my Workfare Income Supplement payouts?</b></font></summary>
 The cash portion of Workfare Income Supplement (WIS) will be credited to your bank account that you have registered to receive Government payouts (e.g. either the GST-Voucher (GSTV), Silver Support Scheme (SSS) or WIS, whichever is latest) or sent to you via cheque if you do not have a bank account.<br><br>
 Compared to cheque payments, electronic payments make transactions simple, swift, and safe for recipients.
-We strongly encourage you to <a class="hyperlink" href="https://www.workfare.gov.sg/App/Home/Index?returnUrl=/paymentinstructions/edit">update</a>* your bank account to receive your future Workfare payouts earlier.<br><br>
+We strongly encourage you to <a href="https://www.workfare.gov.sg/App/Home/Index?returnUrl=/paymentinstructions/edit" class="hyperlink">update</a>* your bank account to receive your future Workfare payouts earlier.<br><br>
 * bank account details submitted after 14th of the month will be effective in the following month.<br><br>
 We will notify you via letters and/or SMS messages before the payment dates.
-You can <a class="hyperlink" href="https://www.workfare.gov.sg/App/Home/Index?returnUrl=/wisnotices/index">retrieve a copy of your notification letters</a> by logging in to the Workfare Portal with your Singpass.
+You can <a href="https://www.workfare.gov.sg/App/Home/Index?returnUrl=/wisnotices/index" class="hyperlink">retrieve a copy of your notification letters</a> by logging in to the Workfare Portal with your Singpass.
 To receive the notification via SMS messages, please update your Singpass-registered mobile number at "View/Update My Notification Mode". <br><br></details>
 <details><summary><font color="#009427"><b>Q22.
 How can I declare my income as a Self-Employed Person?</b></font></summary>
-If you did not receive Form B from Inland Revenue Authority of Singapore (IRAS), you can declare your Self-Employed Net Trade Income (NTI) online by logging in <a class="hyperlink" href="https://www.cpf.gov.sg/member/ds/"><em>my cpf</em></a> with your Singpass to complete and submit the Self-Employed Person Income Declaration Form.
+If you did not receive Form B from Inland Revenue Authority of Singapore (IRAS), you can declare your Self-Employed Net Trade Income (NTI) online by logging in <a href="https://www.cpf.gov.sg/member/ds/" class="hyperlink"><em>my cpf</em></a> with your Singpass to complete and submit the Self-Employed Person Income Declaration Form.
 You may also do so at any SingPost branch.<br><br>
 If you have received Form B from the IRAS, please complete and submit the income declaration form to IRAS directly.<br><br>
 To receive your WIS payout by 30 April (via bank crediting), please declare your NTI and contribute to your MediSave Account by the last Friday of March.<br><br></details>
 </details><details><summary style="border: 1px solid #4F4F4F;
-	background: #4F4F4F;"><font color="#FFF" size="+1.5"><b>Employment Status - Employees</b></font></summary>
+	background: #4F4F4F;"><font size="+1.5" color="#FFF"><b>Employment Status - Employees</b></font></summary>
 <details><summary><font color="#009427"><b>Q1.
 My employer does not pay my CPF.
 What can I do to qualify for Workfare Income Supplement (WIS)?</b></font></summary>
 Under the CPF Act, employers must contribute CPF if their employees earn more than $50 a month, regardless of whether the employee is employed on a permanent, part-time, contract or casual basis.<br><br>
 If your employer is not contributing CPF on your behalf, you can lodge a report on non/underpayment of CPF contributions online.
-Please log in to <a class="hyperlink" href="https://www.cpf.gov.sg/eSvc/Web/Services/MyRequest/MyRequestLanding">my cpf Online Services</a> with your Singpass, then select My Requests &gt; Other CPF Matters &gt; Report on non-payment or underpayment of CPF contributions.<br><br>
+Please log in to <a href="https://www.cpf.gov.sg/eSvc/Web/Services/MyRequest/MyRequestLanding" class="hyperlink">my cpf Online Services</a> with your Singpass, then select My Requests &gt; Other CPF Matters &gt; Report on non-payment or underpayment of CPF contributions.<br><br>
-Alternatively, you can also lodge a report by calling the WorkRight Hotline at 1800-221-9922 or emailing to <a class="hyperlink" href="workright@mom.gov.sg">workright@mom.gov.sg</a>.
+Alternatively, you can also lodge a report by calling the WorkRight Hotline at 1800-221-9922 or emailing to <a href="workright@mom.gov.sg" class="hyperlink">workright@mom.gov.sg</a>.
 Your identity will be kept confidential. <br><br></details>
 <details><summary><font color="#009427"><b>Q2.
 I am earning close to $2,300, why are my Workfare Income Supplement payouts so low?</b></font></summary>
 The Workfare Income Supplement (WIS) scheme is targeted at older, lower wage Singaporean workers whose earnings are in the bottom 20% of the working population, with support also available for those earning slightly more.<br><br>
 To best support lower wage workers, the WIS benefits are gradually reduced as the income levels of the workers increase nearer to the qualifying amount of $2,300.
 The gradual reduction ensures that the lower-wage workers do not see a sharp reduction in their WIS benefits when they upgrade their skills and begin to earn more.
 Taken together, the total amount of the income and the WIS payouts would still increase overall as one's income increases.<br><br>
 As announced at Budget 2022, WIS will be enhanced from Work Year 2023.
-Click <a href="/files/pdf-press-release/Feb%202022/Enhanced%20Workfare%20Income%20Supplement%20Scheme%20From%20Work%20Year%202023.pdf" class="hyperlink">here</a> to find out more about the upcoming WIS enhancements.<br><br>
+Click <a class="hyperlink" href="/files/pdf-press-release/Feb%202022/Enhanced%20Workfare%20Income%20Supplement%20Scheme%20From%20Work%20Year%202023.pdf">here</a> to find out more about the upcoming WIS enhancements.<br><br>
 </details>
 <details><summary><font color="#009427"><b>Q3.
 I am earning $50 or less per month.
 What do I need to do to receive the Workfare Income Supplement (WIS)?</b></font></summary>
 You will be eligible for Workfare Income Supplement (WIS) if you meet all the other eligibility criteria and make voluntary CPF contributions for the monthly wages (where CPF contribution is exempted).<br><br>
 The voluntary CPF contribution amount varies, depending on one's age and the prevailing CPF contribution rates.
-Please <a class="hyperlink" href="https://www.cpf.gov.sg/eSvc/Web/FeedbackSubscription/Index">write to us</a> with your particulars and supporting documents (i.e. payslips/employer's letter) so we can advise you on the amount to contribute:<br><br>
+Please <a href="https://www.cpf.gov.sg/eSvc/Web/FeedbackSubscription/Index" class="hyperlink">write to us</a> with your particulars and supporting documents (i.e. payslips/employer's letter) so we can advise you on the amount to contribute:<br><br>
 On the online enquiry page,<br>
 <ol>
 <li style="font-size:15.5px">Select "Workfare Income Supplement (WIS)" under Subject</li>
 	<li style="font-size:15.5px">Select "General Enquiry-WIS" under Category</li></ol>
-You can also write to us via <a class="hyperlink" href="https://www.cpf.gov.sg/eSvc/Web/Services/MyMailbox/MyMailboxLanding">My Mailbox</a> (Singpass required) and skip the hassle of keying in your personal particulars.<br><br>
+You can also write to us via <a href="https://www.cpf.gov.sg/eSvc/Web/Services/MyMailbox/MyMailboxLanding" class="hyperlink">My Mailbox</a> (Singpass required) and skip the hassle of keying in your personal particulars.<br><br>
 We will review your WIS eligibility after we have received your request and supporting documents.<br><br></details>
 <details><summary><font color="#009427"><b>Q4.
 I am a contract / part-time employee.
 Will I be eligible for Workfare Income Supplement?</b></font></summary>
 Contract / part-time employees are eligible for the Workfare Income Supplement (WIS) if they meet the WIS eligibility criteria.<br><br></details>